MicrosoftDocs/xamarin-docs/docs/essentials/preferences.md

 # [UWP](#tab/uwp)

 [ApplicationDataContainer](https://docs.microsoft.com/uwp/api/windows.storage.applicationdatacontainer) is used to store the values on the device.
 If no `sharedName` is specified the `LocalSettings` are used, else the name is used to create a new container inside of `LocalSettings`.

+`LocalSettings` also has the following restriction that the name of each setting can be 255 characters in length at most.
+Each setting can be up to 8K bytes in size and each composite setting can be up to 64K bytes in size.

 --------------